Introduction

 Clips and track grouping

 In the example above, two split tracks remain on the same row because the tracks are grouped by name, and the knife tool keeps the track name the same.
-Pattern roll can also group tracks by color, or by instrument, or by track id — yet grouping by name works better for me.
+Pattern roll can also group tracks by color, instrument, or track id — yet grouping by name works better for me.

-See also: pattern roll hotkeys
+See also: piano roll hotkeys, pattern roll hotkeys, refactoring options

 Refactoring